-Oh man, this book was long.
-I honestly had a hard time getting through it the third time.
-The first time I sped through in a panic that someone would die, but this time I was like nope I am not here to watch Nesryn or Chaol walk around a bunch of sewers.
+Oh man this book is long, though.
+The first time I sped through it in a panic that someone would die, but this time I was like nope I am not here to watch Nesryn or Chaol walk around a bunch of sewers.
 There are parts I’m skimming.

-This book felt more like a patchwork of fun scenes instead of a tighter plot arc like Crown of Midnight, but it still works.
-It’s more like this bridge between Celaena’s past and Aelin’s present as both of her lives come together and she makes a new future.
+This book felt more like a patchwork of fun scenes instead of a tighter plot arc like Crown of Midnight, but it still worked for me.
+The plot is like a bridge between Celaena’s past and Aelin’s present as both of her lives come together and she makes a new future.
 There are a lot of characters who all have different stories going at this point, too.
-And everything with Arobynn came to a perfect resolution!

 – the rescue at the castle that read like something out of the Black Swan ballet

 – Lysandra + female friendships that pass the Bechdel test